rainbowdashlabs/reputation-bot/docs/configuration.md

 These messages can be sent in the channel where the user received their reputation or in another dedicated channel.
 You can define these settings via the `channel announcement` command.

+## Reputation Messages

+The bot can send a message into the channel when a user received reputation.
+This message states who gave reputation to whom and how much reputation the receiver has now.
+The count is based on your [reputation mode](#reputation-mode), so it always matches the number used for rankings and roles.

+These messages are disabled by default and can be enabled for each way to give reputation separately.
+You can manage them via the `messages states` command or in the reputation section of the web interface.

+Announcements stay in the channel.
+If you prefer them to disappear, enable `delete announcements` and they will be removed 30 seconds after they were sent.
+This applies to announcements of all reputation types.

+Reputation given via command is a special case.
+If the bot answers the command with a message only the user who used it can see, an announcement is sent in addition.
+If the answer is visible to everyone, that answer is the announcement and carries the reputation count instead, so no second message is sent.

 ## Managing ways to give reputation

 The bot has several ways to give reputation.
 The active ways can be managed via the `repsettings`.
 You can find